-Saudi Arabian Airlines expects U.S. laptop ban to be lifted by July 19: SPA
+Saudi Arabian Airlines hopes U.S. will lift laptop ban by July 19: SPA

 Turkish Airlines said on Monday it expected the ban to be lifted on flights from Turkey on July 5.

-(Reporting by Aziz El Yaakoubi; writing by Alexander Cornwell; editing by Jason Neely)
+Reporting by Aziz El Yaakoubi and Valerie Volcovici in Washington DC; writing by Alexander Cornwell; editing by Jason Neely and Richard Chang